maryash/maryash.github.io/160/hw.md

 HOMEWORK 16

+17.3  Construct a Half Addar using only NOR gates.
+Inverters are allowed.

-17.4  Construct a FA using only HA’s and one other gate.
+17.4  Construct a Full Aadder using only HA’s and one other gate.